-The Directors intend to comply with the QCA Corporate Governance Code for Small and Mid-Size companies which has become a widely recognised benchmark for corporate governance of smaller quoted companies, particularly AIM companies.
+The Directors have chosen to comply with the QCA Corporate Governance Code for Small and Mid-Size companies which has become a widely recognised benchmark for corporate governance of smaller quoted companies, particularly AIM companies.
+In accordance with Rule 26 of the AIM Rules for Companies, details of how the Company complies with the QCA Code are provided by following this link.

 The Board meets at least ten times a year to review, formulate and approve the Company’s strategy, budgets, corporate actions and oversee the Company’s progress towards its goals.